Skip to Main Content

 Which type of insurance is best for old cars?

-If you are looking for older car insurance, you might wonder if it's still worth it to carry collision and comprehensive coverage.
-In most cases, you can choose whether you want to continue paying for these optional coverage types, but the decision may be dependent on other factors.
+In most cases, you can choose whether to continue paying for these optional coverage types, but the decision may depend on other factors.
 If you have a loan on your old car, your lender may require you to carry these coverage types to satisfy the terms of your loan or lease agreement.

 State minimum insurance